srobo/kitbook/docs/kit/logistics/transport/procedures.md

 When parts of the kit break teams need replacements.
 The Kit Logistics Coordinator needs to ship these spares/replacements to teams when instructed to do so by the Kit Support Coordinator.

-Begin by requesting the following information from the Team Coordinator for the team that needs replacement parts shipping to them and ask them to confirm that the details are correct via the appropriate local teams co-ordinator:
+Begin by requesting the following information from the Team Coordinator for the team that needs replacement parts shipping to them and ask them to confirm that the details are correct via the appropriate local teams coordinator:

-* Name of local teams co-ordinator
+* Name of local teams coordinator
-* Email of local teams co-ordinator \(so that any further queries and an email containing a tracking link doesn't have to go via the Team Coordinator\)
+* Email of local teams coordinator \(so that any further queries and an email containing a tracking link doesn't have to go via the Team Coordinator\)
 * Name of recipient
 * Email of recipient
 * Phone number of recipient \(ideally a mobile number as that's what couriers prefer\)